OutSystems/docs-howtos/src/development/feature-flags/feature-flags.md

 ![](images/fun-with-feature-flags-live-mobile-apps_10_new.png)

 Your old and new home pages and lists can live together until you decide to make your changes available to everyone.
 Then you just remove your If condition from the flows and redirect to your new assets.
-It really is that easy.
+It's really is that easy.